Yetenol/Setup-Computer/gaming/gaming.md

 >> - activate all resource packs

 # Minecraft Java Edition

-## Explanations
+## How to use Minecraft Java
-- To play vanilla or modded Minecraft open `Minecraft Launcher`
+- To play vanilla or modded Minecraft launch `Minecraft Launcher`
-- To manage modpacks open `CurseForge`
+- To manage modpacks launch `CurseForge`
-- To edit chunks open `MCA Selector`
+- To edit chunks launch `MCA Selector`

 ## Install Game using CurseForge
 - Install [Overwolf & CurseForge Mod Platform](https://download.curseforge.com/)